Expanding the Red Wolf Pack

 This special adoption celebrates these momentous births.
 Your purchase (which provides a tax-deductible donation to the North Carolina Zoo Society) will help the Zoo continue to expand its American Red Wolf breeding facilities and its efforts to restore these wolves to the wild.

 The North Carolina Zoo fills a central role in efforts to save the American red wolf from extinction.
-Once the southeastern United States’ apex predator, American red wolf populations have declined so dramatically that the species now depends on captive breeding to maintain a healthy, genetically viable population.
-By housing the second largest pack of breeding American red wolves in the world, the Zoo is helping to ensure the survival of this species.
-The Zoo also plays a coordinating role in the larger Red Wolf Recovery Program that includes 43 other institutional partners.
-This role involves spearheading landowner outreach in eastern North Carolina where the last 20-30 wild American red wolves live, and searching for a second recovery area where this iconic species can once again fill its rightful place in the wild.
+Once the southeastern United States’ apex predator, American red wolf populations have declined so dramatically that the species now depends on breeding under human care to maintain a healthy, genetically viable population.
+By housing the second-largest pack of breeding American red wolves in the world, the Zoo is helping to ensure the survival of this species.
+The Zoo also plays a coordinating role in the larger Red Wolf Recovery Program that includes 45 other institutional partners.
+This role involves spearheading landowner outreach in eastern North Carolina where the last 15-30 wild American red wolves live, and searching for a second recovery area where this iconic species can once again fill its rightful place in the wild.

 One of the World’s Most Endangered Canids